Map of Manor of Mulbarton, 1724

 acres Corner Field; Wood Close; Corner Grove;

-Union Piece and 12 acres Pit (These must be around the Union Workhouse, later Swainsthorpe Hospital).
+In Swainsthorpe: Union Piece and 12 acres Pit (These must be around the Union Workhouse, later Swainsthorpe Hospital).

 Many of these Mulbarton field names are now preserved as street names on the modern housing estates.